Skip to main content

 Harefield Hospital

-If your appointment is at Harefield Hospital, please contact the clinical nurse specialists by calling 01895 828 729.
+If your appointment is at Harefield Hospital, please contact the clinical nurse specialists.

-Cardiomyopathy UK– information and support for families with cardiomyopathy
+Cardiomyopathy UK offers information and support for families with cardiomyopathy

-Cardiac Risk in the Young- supports young people diagnosed with potentially life-threatening cardiac conditions and offers bereavement support to families affected by young sudden cardiac death
+Cardiac Risk in the Young (also known as CRY) supports young people diagnosed with potentially life-threatening cardiac conditions and offers bereavement support to families affected by young sudden cardiac death.

-British Heart Foundation – supporting those suffering from heart conditions
+British Heart Foundation supports people suffering from heart conditions

-Heart Research – information and advice for young people growing up with a heart condition
+Heart Research UK offers information and advice for young people growing up with a heart condition.

-Children’s Heart Federation- a children’s heart charity dedicated to helping children with congenital or acquired heart disease and their families in Great Britain and Northern Ireland
+Children's Heart Federation is a charity dedicated to helping children with congenital or acquired heart disease and their families.

 Share